risk-first/website/docs/risks/Environmental-Risks/Operational-Risk/Operations-Management.md

 ## Improvement

 No system can be perfect, and after it meets the real world, we will want to improve it over time.
-But [Operational Risk](/tags/Operational-Risk) includes an element of [Trust & Belief Risk](/tags/Trust-And-Belief-Risk): we have a  _reputation_ and the good will of our customers to consider when we make improvements.
+But [Operational Risk](/tags/Operational-Risk) includes an element of [Reputational Risk](/tags/Reputational-Risk): we have a  _reputation_ and the good will of our customers to consider when we make improvements.
 Because this is very hard to rebuild, we should consider this before releasing software that might not live up to expectations.

 So there is a tension between "you only get one chance to make a first impression" and "gilding the lily" (perfectionism).
 In the past I've seen this stated as _pressure to ship vs pressure to improve_.